 In recent months, however, many building experts have been surprised to read reports that some brands of OSB may not be airtight.
 The reported leakage isn’t coming from poorly taped OSB seams; instead, the air is allegedly leaking through the OSB panels themselves, even when the seams are flawlessly taped.
 While this type of air leakage sounds unlikely, evidence is accumulating that the reports must be taken seriously.

 Among recent developments:

-- An Irish engineer, Niall Crosson, that were too leaky to meet the Passivhaus airtightness standard.
+- An Irish engineer, Niall Crosson, has reported problems with two OSB-sheathed buildings that were too leaky to meet the Passivhaus airtightness standard.

 - Architect Richard Pedranti and energy consultant Pete Vargo performed job-site testing in 2014 that convinced them that air was leaking through the Weyerhaeuser OSB installed on the walls of a Passivhaus project in Scranton, Pennsylvania.

 - Three Belgian researchers — J. Langmans, R. Klein, and S. Roels — have published the results of laboratory tests showing that some European brands of OSB aren’t very airtight.